husarion/panther-iros-demo/README.md

 # panther-iros-demo
-Demo setup for Panther for iROS 2023 in Detroid
+Demo setup for Panther for iROS 2023 in Detroit